bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 `CardFormEditText` is an abstract subclass of EditText with extended functionality that helps out with input validation. `CardFormEditText` introduces three new instance variables and five new methods.
 Use this class if you want to have full control of formatting and validation.

-#### Handling user input and network requests

-Once you have your own shiny form set up, you need to encrypt the input from the form and send it to our back end for processing.

 #### Making the request

 ```java